christophrumpel/christophrumpel.github.io/_posts/2017-03-04-Build-A-Telegram-Group-Bot.md

 ---
 layout: post
 title: "Build a Telegram group bot in PHP"
 article_description: "Working with Facebook Messenger bots is great, but there is one thing still missing: group bots!
-This is why we will build a little Telegram bot today and use it inside a BurgerCrew group."
+This is why we will build a little Telegram bot today and use it inside a FantasticBurger group."
 ---

 <header>
 Working with Facebook Messengers bots is great, but there is one thing still missing: group bots!
-This is why we will built a little Telegram bot today and use it inside my BurgerCrew group.
+This is why we will built a little Telegram bot today and use it inside my FantasticBurger group.
 </header>

 ## Preface

 First thing to keep in mind here is that a group chatbot can be very different from a 1:1 conversation chatbot.
 In groups chatbots are often not a direct conversation partner but more a quiet assistant.
 They do not need to reply to every message.
 In fact that would be very annoying :-) 😒 But they can help the group with certain tasks.

-With my friends we have a `BurgerCrew group` on Telegram.
+With my friends we have a `FantasticBurger group` on Telegram.
 This is where we chat all day about our favourite topic `Burgers`. 🍔 Once a month we meet to grab one of them and drink some beers.
 One question we ask a lot is, how long it is till the next event.
 And this is the one thing our bot will do today.
 A Telegram command will trigger the bot and he will tell us how many days are left.

 ## Telegram setup